AAOA Launches Pharmacy Toolkit to Increase Pharmacist-Patient Engagement Around Safe Use, Storage and Disposal of Opioids

 Allied Against Opioid Abuse (AAOA), a national initiative to help prevent prescription opioid abuse and misuse through education, has created a pharmacy toolkit (http://bit.ly/2xiNmnj) to equip pharmacists with resources to engage and educate patients about the safe use, storage and disposal of pain medicines.

-AAOA, along with its founding member, the Healthcare Distribution Alliance (HDA), and its pharmacy partners, including the National Alliance for State Pharmacy Associations (NASPA) and the National Community Pharmacists Association (NCPA), developed a full suite of educational materials to help prevent and reduce instances of prescription opioid abuse and misuse.
+AAOA, along with its founding member, the Healthcare Distribution Alliance (HDA), and its pharmacy partners, including the National Alliance of State Pharmacy Associations (NASPA) and the National Community Pharmacists Association (NCPA), developed a full suite of educational materials to help prevent and reduce instances of prescription opioid abuse and misuse.
 These materials focus on helping pharmacists to educate their patients and caregivers about the rights, risks and responsibilities associated with prescription opioids.

 “Pharmacists are an important touch point for patients taking prescription opioids.
 Every time a patient picks up or refills an opioid prescription, pharmacists have an opportunity to have a conversation and increase awareness about the rights, risks and responsibilities related to these medicines,” said NCPA Chief Executive Officer B. Douglas Hoey.
 “The AAOA Pharmacy Toolkit provides pharmacists with simple and straightforward information that will help them navigate these important conversations to help reduce prescription opioid abuse in communities across the country.”